 LSC is induced by rubbing and scratching the body secondary to itch.
 Environmental factors like heat, sweat, irritation may also aggravate the condition.
 Patients with emotional lability or tension are more prone to develop this condition.

 Severe itching is the hallmark of lichen simplex chronicus.
 Itching may be paroxysmal, sporadic or chronic.
-It may be conscious and to the point of replacing the sensation of itch with pain or may be unconscious occurring during sleep.
+It may be conscious and to the point of replacing the sensation of itch with pain or maybe unconscious occurring during sleep.

-The frequent rubbing leads to development of lichenified scaly plaques.
-The most common sites of involvement are the nape of neck, scalp, ankles, extensor aspects of extremities and the anogenital regions.
+The frequent rubbing leads to the development of lichenified scaly plaques.
+The most common sites of involvement are the nape of neck, scalp, ankles, extensor aspects of extremities, and the anogenital regions.
 The scrotum is the common site of involvement in men.
 The nodules may vary in size from 0.5 mm to 3 mm.